Melih199/Mustafa_Melih_TOSLAK_RT1_Assignment2/README.md

 Then we set a parameter "frequency" with a value of 1.0.
 This parameter used by the node "print_dis_avgvel.py" to determine how often the distance and average velocity information should be printed.

-After that, it starts several nodes using the <node> tag, these nodes are:
+After that, it starts nodes using the <node> tag, these nodes are:

   +  "wall_follower.py"
   +  "go_to_point.py"